rmurgatroyd/Final-Project-Cohort10-Social-Media/readme.md

-On this website you will learn the following :-
+On this website you will learn the following :
 * What is Social Media
 * What are Social Media tools
 * Why Social Media is useful
 * How to Sign-up to facebook/Instagram/twitter
 * Practicing signing-up using an interactive form
+* This is a test